 Farella Braun + Martel LLP strives to cultivate an inclusive culture at all levels within our firm.
 We are committed to increasing the diversity of the legal profession through the hiring of law students and attorneys from diverse backgrounds.
 Now in its 16th year, Farella’s 1L Diversity Scholarship Program assists diverse Bay Area law students pursue their legal careers.
 To-date the firm has awarded $330,000 in scholarships to 65 local first-year law students.

 As part of our continued commitment, Farella will award a total of $30,000 in scholarship grants in 2016 to be divided equally among three outstanding first-year law students.

-Scholarship applicants must be current first-year, full- or part-time (attending first-year classes) law students who are students of color, members of the lesbian, gay, bisexual, transgender and queer (LGBTQ) community, disabled, or whose background or experience would otherwise contribute to the diversity of the legal profession.
-Recipients must currently attend one of the following local law schools: University of California, Berkeley School of Law (Boalt Hall); University of California, Davis School of Law (King Hall); University of California, Hastings College of the Law; Golden Gate University, School of Law; Stanford Law School; Santa Clara University, School of Law; or the University of San Francisco, School of Law.
+Scholarship applicants must be current first-year students with full- or part-time class loads attending one of the following law schools: University of California, Berkeley, School of Law; University of California Davis School of Law; University of California, Hastings College of the Law; Santa Clara University School of Law; Stanford Law School; or University of San Francisco School of Law.